Cabins and Chapels

 walden sign

 I have wanted to build a cabin since I read Walden in eighth grade.
-I had sent for plans, read articles on it.
+I had sent for plans, and read articles on it.
 I had even sent away for brochures about buying cheap land in Montana that I saw in the back of Field and Stream and Outdoor Life magazines.
 All this was before I had graduated high school.

 But, I never bought the land – I probably should have back the late 1960s because it would have been a good investment – and I never built a cabin.